research

 Nishant Balepur, Atrey Desai, Rachel Rudinger

-TL;DR: While choices-only success is often deemed problematic, reasoning traces reveal that LLMs use less problematic strategies like inferring missing questions, challenging claims that partial-input success is always a flaw.
+While choices-only success is often deemed problematic, reasoning traces reveal that LLMs use less problematic strategies like inferring missing questions, challenging claims that partial-input success is always a flaw.
 Consequently, reasoning traces could help separate problematic data from less problematic reasoning.

 NLPReasoning

-Under Review at ACL2025 preprint
+Under Review at Computational Linguistics 2025 preprint

 A Preview of Computational Animal Linguistics